 A working aperture of 2-2.8 is sufficient for the lens.
-Many lenses with the declared aperture of 1.4-1.8 cannot normally shoot with such an aperture - chromatic aberrations appear (these aberrations look like disgusting colored halos around fine details.
+Many lenses with the declared aperture of 1.4-1.8 cannot usually shoot with such an aperture – chromatic aberrations appear (these aberrations look like disgusting colored halos around fine details.
 They can be removed in the editor if you try).

 2. Optical Stabilizer

 The stabilizer makes life easier for the photographer, especially when it comes to shooting macro, where the slightest shift of the lens during shooting turns into a spoiled frame.
-Stabilized lenses cost 1.5 to 2 times more than conventional lenses, but this is a smart investment for a professional.
+Stabilized lenses cost 1.5 to 2 times more than conventional lenses, but this is a wise investment for a professional.
 If you shoot stationary objects and exclusively from a tripod, you can refuse the stabilizer.

 4. Autofocus Speed